 BMJ Case Reports accepts cases in a wide range of clinical and non-clinical specialties.
 BMJ Case Reports makes it easy to submit cases by providing templates for full cases, images in cases, and global health cases.
 These templates can be accessed, along with additional guidelines for writing, on the Instructions for Authors page.

-In partnership with the Department of Research, the Library now pays faculty and student publication fees for PLOS ONE.
+The Library now pays faculty and student publication fees for PLOS ONE, PLOS Biology, and PLOS Medicine.
 The Library will pay for up to two accepted manuscripts in a 12 month period when faculty submit using their PCOM email address.

 PLOS ONE is the world’s first multidisciplinary open access journal and accepts scientifically rigorous research, regardless of novelty.
 PLOS ONE features original research from the natural sciences, medical research, engineering, as well as the related social sciences and humanities that will contribute to the base of scientific knowledge.
 By not excluding research on the basis of subject area, PLOS ONE facilitates the discovery of connections between research whether within or between disciplines.
 The journal’s publication criteria are based on high ethical standards and the rigor of the methodology and conclusions reported.
 PLOS Biology publishes significant advances across the biological sciences, while PLOS Medicine publishes articles of general interest on biomedical, environmental, social and political determinants of health.
 The journal emphasizes work that advances clinical practice, health policy or pathophysiological understanding to benefit health in a variety of settings.